What Do You Call A Group Of Tigers

 • Encourage others to use the terms "ambush" or "streak" when referring to groups of tigers.
 Explain the reasons behind these terms and their relevance to tiger behavior and ecology.

-6. Support Conservation Efforts: Ultimately, the best way to ensure the survival of tigers is to support conservation efforts.
+6. Support Conservation Efforts: When all is said and done, the best way to ensure the survival of tigers is to support conservation efforts.
 By donating to reputable organizations, raising awareness, and advocating for policies that protect tiger habitats, you can make a real difference in their future.

 • Organizations like the World Wildlife Fund (WWF) and the Wildlife Conservation Society (WCS) are actively involved in tiger conservation.
 Supporting their work helps protect tigers from poaching, habitat loss, and other threats.